 9. Uplifts Mood

-Several scientific studies have proven that physical activity can help prevent depression (14).
-Walking is highly recommended by physicians and psychiatrists to help uplift mood.
+Several scientific studies have linked physical activity benefits with reduced risk of depression (14).
+Walking is highly recommended by physicians and psychiatrists as it leads to better sleep quality and improved mood.

 10. Reduces Stress

-Walking can help reduce stress levels by improving circulation, which, in turn, provides nutrients and oxygen to the cells.
+Walking has various mental health benefits.
+It can help reduce stress levels by improving circulation, which, in turn, provides nutrients and oxygen to the cells.
 It also stimulates the nervous system receptors and decreases the production of stress hormones.

 A randomized study conducted at the Medical University of Graz (Austria) found that walking combined with resting and balneotherapy (bath therapy) helped reduce stress (15).